 "Road Dogg" Brian James and His Fight with Addiction

 And "Road Dogg" Brian James suffered through years of addiction before finally going through rehab and getting the help he needed.

-“I got bad, Brian James says while sharing his thoughts about his past addictions.
-“I was unemployed, I was a drug addict, and I contemplated suicide, like a lot.
-And the only reason I didn’t go forth with that is that my wife or my children would be the ones to find my brains blown out in the shed out back.
-You know what I mean?
-So that was the reason I told myself, ‘don’t do that.’”
+"I got bad," Brian James says while sharing his thoughts about his past addictions.
+"I was unemployed, I was a drug addict, and I contemplated suicide, like a lot.
+And the only reason I didn’t go forth with that is that my wife or my children would be the ones to find my brains blown out in the shed out back, do you know what I mean?
+So that was the reason I told myself, ‘don’t do that.’"